collectionspace/cspace-ui.js/README.md

 ## About CollectionSpace

-[CollectionSpace](http://www.collectionspace.org/) is a free, open-source collections management application for museums, historical societies, natural science collections, and more.
+[CollectionSpace](http://www.collectionspace.org/) is a community-supported collections management application for museums, historical societies, natural science collections, and more.